 I am a Windows user so I am not really bothered about using Linux/Mac at the moment so I am quite aware that having all the back-end written in HTML will allow users to have access to the admin area using other OS.

 I would like to see what are the advantages and disadvantages of having WPF to manage the content of the website as its probably much easier to develop and manage (think about Live Writer).

-You must have combine both and make it in Silverlight (and gain most advantages and disadvantages of both - you will have a rich UI, although at cost of platform independence). .
-I don't think it is a very good quick fix for eCommerce backend though, HTML + JS must offer you all the flexibility you need and with JS libraries like jQuery is writing impressive UIs quite easy..
-I personally hate platform-dependent website backends (I must recall one CMS this requiread IE 6 to work, it was total pain in the * :) )..
+.
+I don't think it is a very good solution for eCommerce backend though, HTML + JS can offer you all the flexibility you need and with JS libraries like jQuery is writing impressive UIs quite easy..
+I personally hate platform-dependent website backends (I can recall one CMS that requiread IE 6 to work, it was total pain in the * :) )..